bachya/aioambient/README.md

   or [initiate a discussion on one](https://github.com/bachya/aioambient/issues/new).
 2. [Fork the repository](https://github.com/bachya/aioambient/fork).
 3. Install the dev environment: `make init`.
-4. Enter the virtual environment: `source .venv/bin/activate`
+4. Enter the virtual environment: `source ./venv/bin/activate`
 5. Code your new feature or bug fix.
 6. Write a test that covers your new functionality.
 7. Run tests and ensure 100% code coverage: `make coverage`
+8. Update `README.md` with any new documentation.
-8. Add yourself to `AUTHORS.md`.
+9. Add yourself to `AUTHORS.md`.
-9. Submit a pull request!
+10. Submit a pull request!